-A crucial new guide to one of the most urgent political phenomena of our time: the rise of national populism
+A crucial new guide to one of the most urgent political phenomena of our time: national populism.
+And a Sunday Times Bestseller.

 Across the West, there is a rising tide of people who feel excluded, alienated from mainstream politics, and increasingly hostile towards minorities, immigrants and neo-liberal economics.
 Many of these voters are turning to national populist movements, which have begun to change the face of Western liberal democracy, from the United States to France, Austria to the UK.